What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

-A meta-analysis by Soga, Gaston and Yamaura (2017), which evaluated 22 international studies, shows that gardening is associated with a significant reduction in depression, anxiety and stress, as well as with higher life satisfaction.
+A meta-analysis by Soga, Gaston, and Yamaura (2017), evaluating 22 international studies, shows that gardening is associated with a significant reduction in depression, anxiety, and stress, as well as higher life satisfaction.

 The world is upside down.

-This is the motto of the Lower Austrian State Exhibition 2026 in Mauer bei Amstetten.
-You don't have to work in social institutions to feel it: Many people have the feeling that many things are changing simultaneously right now.
+This is the motto of the Lower Austrian Provincial Exhibition 2026 in Mauer bei Amstetten.
+You don't have to work in social institutions to feel it: many people have the feeling that many things are changing simultaneously right now.

-Technology, climate discussions, social tensions – plus the constant flood of information from news and social media.
+Technology, climate discussions, societal tensions – plus the permanent flood of information from news and social media.

 It's as if everything is spinning faster and faster.

-And perhaps it's no coincidence that something else is regaining importance precisely at this time: the garden.
+And perhaps it's no coincidence that precisely at this time, something else is regaining importance: the garden.

-More and more people are starting to garden, planting vegetables, setting up raised beds or spending time tending flowers and herbs.
+More and more people are starting to garden, plant vegetables, build raised beds, or spend time caring for flowers and herbs.

-What long seemed like a quiet hobby is increasingly becoming a focus of science.
+What long seemed like a quiet hobby is increasingly becoming the focus of science.

 An international meta-analysis by Japanese environmental scientist Masashi Soga evaluated 22 scientific studies on the effects of gardening on health.

-Meta-analyses are considered particularly meaningful in science because they summarize and evaluate many individual studies.
+Meta-analyses are considered particularly conclusive in science because they summarize and jointly evaluate many individual studies.

 The result was astonishingly clear.